Ruby-Dragon/RustToDoList/README.md

 A to do list in Rust.

-This is how I will learn Rust.
+This is how I learned Rust.
 Seems like a cool language.
 I like lists apparently.

 make tasks, remove tasks, and complete tasks.